 - 13:00 – 14:00 Have one last wander around town, coffee, or souvenir shop before catching to 2 p.m. bus back to Medellin.

 If you’re reading this, it’s because you’re thinking of hiking Cerro Tusa.
-Before you do, read our guide, which will be published soon (follow us on Facebook to be notified).
+Before you do, read our guide.
 If not, you might end up like Kim, frozen in fear on the bottom unable to make it up.

 There’s also a surprising number of worthy hiking trails around the city, which you can learn about in our ever-expanding list here.